ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 These databases optimized for persisting state as a series of read-only events, and they have built-in capability to publish events after persisting.

 A side note.
 These DBs may come with reach functionality for building projections, recovering historical events etc. Thus it's tempting to let your downstream services to read from it directly.
-But, if this DB used to persist SoT events, then this is your operational DB.
+But, if this DB is used to persist SoT events, then this is your operational DB.
 Fulfillment of your service SLAs depends on this DB.
 So generally, it's a bad idea to have this DB public and let your downstream services read directly.
 We keep our _operational_ relational DBs private, why should we make _operational_ Event Stores public?

 Examples - [EventStore](eventstore.com), or [Axon Server](https://axoniq.io/product-overview/axon-server).